kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 This is where two annotations matter most:

-- `@Valid` says that the complex object argument should be validated using the generated validator for that DTO
+- `@Valid` on a parameter says that the complex object argument should be validated using the generated validator for that DTO
 - `@Validate` turns on method-level validation for the controller method itself

 `@Validate` is important because it tells Kora to generate validation logic around the method call. `@Valid` is important because it tells that generated logic to descend into the `UserRequest` object